vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-dynamodb.md

 the throughput very low and operate in the "almost" free-tier.
 The following guides help you tune your settings...

 ### RecordSet Table
+Each row in the RecordSet table is a `RRSet`, which means it comprises one or more "Records" inside of it.

+**Usage**
 This table (and recordSetChange) require the highest throughput.
 If you have large zones, the first time you load a zone, all records will be loaded into the `recordSet` table.
 If the settings are too low, it can take a long time for the records to be loaded, and worst case scenario the operation will fail.